 Proactive and coordinated first year advising

-A student-centred model for academic and pastoral advice where all new students are proactively supported into university, starting at Liaison and extending through to programme choice, academic planning, goal setting and career identification.
-Advisory is supported with smart technologies.
+A student-centred, digitally-enabled model for academic and pastoral advice where all new students are proactively supported into university, starting at Liaison and extending through to programme choice, academic planning, goal setting and career identification.

 Creating momentum through curriculum and tailored support in first year

-Enhancing curriculum coupled with supported teaching and learning in the physical and online spaces that builds momentum for academic progress and success.
+Enhancing curriculum coupled with supported physical and online teaching and that builds momentum for academic progress and success.